mdoruska/Bioeconomic_Model/README.md

 All .csv files are produced by Bioecnomic_Simualtion_Code.jl and are used by Bioeconomic_Model_Main_Results.do and Fertilizer_Infection_Results.do to create the core results.

+# Computing Environment and Packages

+All code was created in Julia 1.6.2 and Stata 16.

+The Julia code uses the following packages: NLopt, Plots, LinearAlgebra, Distributions, Random, DifferentialEquations, DelimitedFiles

+The Stata code uses the following packages: blindschemes, cleanplots, palettes, schemepack, grc1le, estout

 # Replication Instructions

 Step 1: Download the necessary data from the World Bank and Zenodo.